matejak/imreg_dft/doc/cli.rst

    .. literalinclude:: _static/examples/03-bad.txt
      :language: shell-session

 #.
-And now something even more tricky - when a part of the image is cut out.
+And now something even more tricky - when a part of the subject is cut out.
-   The difference between the fourth and third sample is their mutual translation which also causes that the feature we are matching against is cut out from the fourth image.
+   The difference between the fourth and third image is their mutual translation which also causes that the feature we are matching against is cut out from the fourth one.

    Generally, we have to address the this
    The ``--extend`` option here serves exactly this purpose.